-Next, “certain critical infrastructure” could be added in paragraph 1(ii), which contains definitions, and specified as meaning large dams.[vi]
-It is not worth covering every single weir, barrage, or water project in both countries, most of which wouldn’t meet the definition of critical infrastructure.
-Rather, the point is to focus on water withholdings of sufficient size that failure would result in downstream catastrophe.
+Next, “and certain critical infrastructure” could be added in paragraph 1(ii), which contains definitions, and could be specified to mean large dams.
+It is not worth covering every single weir, barrage, or water project in both countries, most of which would not meet the definition of critical infrastructure.
+Rather, the point is to focus on water withholdings of sufficient size for which failure would result in environmental and/or humanitarian catastrophe.

-Here, the definition provided by the International Commission on Large Dams (ICOLD) could be apt: any dam of a height greater than 15 meters and a withholding of more than 3 million cubic meters.[vii]
-According to the ICOLD registry, India has 5,102 such dams, while Pakistan has 163.[viii]
+Here, the definition provided by the International Commission on Large Dams (ICOLD) could be apt: any dam of a height greater than 15 meters and a withholding of more than 3 million cubic meters.
+According to the ICOLD registry, India has 5,102 such dams, while Pakistan has 163.
 Two of Pakistan’s dams are among the largest in the world by volume for flood protection, while two in Pakistan and one in India are among the tallest in the world.
-Given the disparity between the two states in the number of large dams, they might agree to declare an equal subset, say the 50 or 75 most important dams in terms of potential consequences of a failure.
-Because these lists are already provided by each state to the ICOLD, there should be no sensitivity in sharing them bilaterally as part of the annual facility list exchange.[ix]
+Given the disparity between the number of large dams in the two states, they might agree to declare an equal subset, for example the 50 or 75 most important dams in terms of potential consequences of a failure.
+Because these lists are already provided by each state to the ICOLD, there should be no sensitivity in sharing them bilaterally as part of the annual facility list exchange.

 Nuclear facilities in both countries are relatively well protected (though not without issue or concern).
-Dams and other critical infrastructure are not as fortified, yet obviously under threat.
-A 2012 U.S. Department of Homeland Security report, for example, describes two successful attacks on large dam facilities in India and two in Pakistan since 2004.[x]
-All of these attacks involved militant groups; fortunately none threatened the integrity of the dam.
+Dams and other critical infrastructure are not as fortified, yet obviously are under threat.
+A 2012 U.S. Department of Homeland Security report, for example, describes two successful attacks on large dam facilities in India and two in Pakistan since 2004.
+All of these attacks involved militant groups; fortunately, none threatened the integrity of the dams.
 The report notes that attacks leading to dam “failure or disruption could result in deleterious results, including casualties, massive property damage, and other severe, long-term consequences, as well as significant impacts to other critical infrastructure sectors such as energy, transportation, and water.”
-In South Asia, it is likely such attacks could also have significant impacts on agriculture, and cause substantial numbers of internally-displaced people.
+In South Asia, it is likely that such attacks could also have significant impacts on agriculture, and cause substantial numbers of people to be internally displaced.

 This revitalized agreement would also establish explicit acknowledgement of the growing threat from non-state actors to critical infrastructure.
 Implicitly, the existing agreement covers non-state threats, insofar as “indirect” threats by proxy actors might be “encouraged” by a state.
 It does not, however, deal with non-state threats that are not encouraged or directed by one of the states.
-Non-state actor threats to nuclear facilities motivated the establishment of the Global Initiative to Combat Nuclear Terrorism (in which both India and Pakistan participate) as well as the Nuclear Security Summits.
-Such threats are also a specific concern in South Asia, given the history of attacks carried out in both countries by terrorist groups.
+Non-state actor threats to nuclear facilities motivated the establishment of the Global Initiative to Combat Nuclear Terrorism (in which both India and Pakistan participated) as well as the Nuclear Security Summits.
+Such threats are also a specific concern in South Asia, given the history of attacks in both countries by terrorist groups.
 Notwithstanding questions raised by New Delhi and Islamabad about the relationship of the other state to terrorist groups operating within or against each state, both states should have a strong desire to prevent terrorist attacks on nuclear facilities and other relevant critical infrastructure anywhere in the region.

 The most direct way a state can help prevent terrorist attacks in another state, as well as to potentially mitigate perceptions of complicity if the attacks were to originate from its territory, is to share information about threats.
 There is a spotty record of such sharing in South Asia, but it is not without precedent.
-The Composite Dialogue between Pakistan and India inaugurated in 2006 a “joint anti-terrorism mechanism” for such a purpose, and media reports periodically indicate sharing of intelligence on terror threats, mostly against civilian targets.[xi]
+The Composite Dialogue between Pakistan and India inaugurated in 2006 a “joint anti-terrorism mechanism” for such a purpose, and media reports periodically indicate the sharing of intelligence on terror threats, mostly against civilian targets.

 To be effective in mitigating potential threats, of course, information must be conveyed in time to prevent an attack.
 As such, a standing exchange arrangement – such as the annual trading of nuclear facility lists – does not meet the timeliness requirement.
 Instead, the governments would need to find another suitable means for communicating such information, for example in the channel between national security advisors.
-The point here is to find a balance between making such information sharing routine, while retaining perspective on the significance of the threats being discussed.
+The point here is to find a balance between making such information-sharing routine, while retaining perspective on the significance of the threats being discussed.

 Hurdles to Modernization

 Refreshing the non-attack agreement in the manner suggested here addresses one potential source of nuclear threat in South Asia.
 In this regard, it would build on international nuclear security commitments already made by both states.
-It would also extend the scope of commitments to protect civil society from threats to other kind of critical infrastructure.
+It would also extend the scope of commitments to protect civil society from threats to other kinds of critical infrastructure.
 But augmentation in this fashion faces several serious hurdles.
 Here I will focus on two, but there are likely others.

-Foremost among these hurdles, refreshing the non-attack pleges requires surmounting the “trust deficit” – not only with respect to the broader political climate, but also because of how it has been implemented to date.
-It verges on accepted knowledge amongst the analytic community that follows strategic issues in South Asia that the nuclear facility lists exchanged each year between the two states are incomplete.
-Given that the lists are kept secret, it is impossible to state with certainty whether all of the facilities that meet the agreed definition are included or not.
-But Indian and Pakistani analysts consistently argue that the lists are partial, with some suggesting that each side has left off one uranium enrichment facility.[xii]
-This issue surfaced anew in 2017, with charges by Pakistani officials that India is constructing a secret nuclear facility – the rumored plant at Challakere.[xiii]
+Foremost among these hurdles, refreshing the non-attack pledges requires surmounting the “trust deficit” – not only with respect to the broader political climate, but also because of how it has been implemented to date.
+It verges on accepted knowledge among the analytic community that follows strategic issues in South Asia that the nuclear facility lists exchanged each year between the two states are incomplete.
+Given that the lists are kept secret, it is impossible to state with certainty whether all of the facilities that meet the agreed definition are included.
+But Indian and Pakistani analysts consistently argue that the lists are partial, with some suggesting that each side has left off one uranium enrichment facility.
+This issue surfaced anew in 2017, with charges by Pakistani officials that India is constructing a secret nuclear facility – the rumored plant at Challakere.
 Unless and until this plant actually contains nuclear material, India wouldn’t be obliged to include it in its annual list per the definition of the agreement.
 But this episode points to a more pertinent issue associated with the two sides’ security competition.

 To improve the survivability of nuclear forces and therefore to strengthen deterrence, India and Pakistan have dispersed storage of nuclear warheads and delivery vehicles.
 Intelligence agencies in each country no doubt spend considerable effort monitoring suspected nuclear storage facilities in seeking to understand and forecast the nuclear operations of the other side.
 They would look for indicators that would warn of a change in the levels of readiness or alert, and also tracking information to feed into the strategic forces operations and plans process.
-For this reason, the nuclear weapons establishments in each country undoubtedly expend considerable effort to hide such information.
+For this reason, the nuclear-weapons establishments in each country undoubtedly expend considerable effort to hide such information.

-It is worth raising here also the very real issues associated with state support for proxy groups carrying out attacks against the other state.
+It is also worth raising the very real issues associated with state support for proxy groups that carry out attacks against the other state.
 There is a lengthy record of information and scholarship about Pakistan’s support for such groups (mainly Laskhar-e-Taiba and Jaish-e-Muhammad) and complicity in prior attacks.
-There is less specific public information and analysis about parallel Indian support for groups carrying out attacks in Pakistan, namely the Pakistani Taliban and Baloch separatists, although Pakistanis certainly believe such Indian support to be a fact.[xiv]
-If either state did have control of such groups, then presumably they could prevent attacks on facilities covered by the agreement.
-If affirmative control over these groups does not exist, however, then the question of information sharing becomes apt, at least as a means of mitigating blame.
+There is less specific public information and analysis about parallel Indian support for groups carrying out attacks in Pakistan, namely the Pakistani Taliban and Baloch separatists, although Pakistanis certainly believe such Indian support to be a fact.
+If either state does have control of such groups, then presumably they could prevent attacks on facilities covered by the agreement.
+If affirmative control over these groups does not exist, however, then the question of information-sharing becomes apt, at least as a means of mitigating blame.
 But that doesn’t obviate the question of how the party receiving the information might treat it.
-Indian officials, for example, might well discount information from Pakistan on the presumption that it couldn’t be trusted or was merely an attempt to avoid blame for what was in actuality a sponsored attack.
+Indian officials, for example, might well discount information from Pakistan on the presumption that the information could not be trusted or was offered as an attempt to avoid blame for what was in actuality a sponsored attack.